Adobe issues emergency update to Flash after ransomware attacks

 Ransomware schemes have boomed in recent months, with increasingly sophisticated techniques and tools used in such operations.

-"The deployment of a zero day highlights potential advancement by cyber criminals," said Kyrk Storer, a spokesman for FireEye Inc (FEYE.O).
+"The deployment of a zero day highlights potential advancement by cyber criminals," said Kyrk Storer, a spokesman for FireEye Inc, which helped analyze the vulnerability and attacks.
 "We have observed ransomware and crimeware deployed via 'zero-day' before; however, it is rare."

 FireEye said that the bug was being leveraged to deliver ransomware in what is known as the Magnitude Exploit Kit.
 This is an automated tool sold on underground forums that hackers use to infect PCs with viruses through tainted websites.